Mhurchaidh/phase-3-ruby-practice-code-challenge-boardgamers/README.md

-# Phase 3 Mock Code Challenge: Board Gamerz
+# Phase 3 Practice Code Challenge: Boardgamers

 We have three models: `Boardgame`, `Review`, and `Player`.